Jun8

 1 large butternut squash, about 2½ pounds

-½ cup plus 3 tablespoons cranberry chutney, such as Crosse & Blackwell brand, divided
+½ cup plus 1 tablespoon cranberry chutney, such as Crosse & Blackwell brand, divided

 ¼ cup cranberry juice cocktail